 For example, a diabetic foot ulcer—an open sore usually at the bottom of the foot—can lead to more severe conditions.
 In fact, nearly of quarter of those who suffer from a diabetic foot ulcer may require an amputation.
 Regular care from a podiatrist can make this condition preventable and reduce the risk of any infections related to the ulcer.

 Peripheral neuropathy is another condition often associated with diabetes.
 Symptoms include burning, stabbing, or tingling pain in the foot.
 Peripheral neuropathy can also have other causes like infections, trauma to the foot, or autoimmune diseases.
-A podiatrist can treat this condition by using medications, platelet-rich plasma therapy, and even surgery to reduce pressure on the nerves.
+A podiatrist can treat this condition by using medications, and even surgery to reduce pressure on the nerves.

 How A Podiatrist Can Help Those with Osteoarthritis